-During one of Gurumayi’s teaching visits to Mexico, the Mexican devotees invited Gurumayi to visit the ancient Aztec pilgrimage site of Tepozteco near Cuernavaca.
+During one of Gurumayi’s Teachings Visits to Mexico, the Mexican devotees invited Gurumayi to visit the ancient Aztec pilgrimage site of Tepozteco near Cuernavaca.
 The temple at Tepozteco sits on a plateau on the side of a mountain and can only be reached by climbing a very steep and narrow path through the forest.

 Soon the call and response of Om Namah Shivaya was echoing up and down the mountainside from Guru to disciple, a glorious chant filling the air in nature’s green cathedral.